djkurran/Automated-framework-for-evaluating-microwave-and-multi-modality-breast-images/README.md

 ## Citing Manuscript

 D. Kurrant, M. Omer, E. Fear.
-Automated framework for evaluating microwave and multi-modality breast images.
+Automated workflow for evaluating microwave and multi-modality breast images.
 IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology, 2023 (Submitted for review).

 ***